SAEEMUDDIN/Food4u/README.md

 - Cart – Display all choices that user selected
 - Customer Details – A section on customer to input their details
 - Product Deliver Method – User need to select how they are going to enjoy their food which is dine in, take away or they deliver it to their doorsteps.
-- Payment – Choose payment method either cash on delivery (COD), Online banking or Debit Card
+- Payment – Choose payment method is by cash on delivery

  **DIAGRAM**